manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

 :ref:`Accessing files through a directory <accesing-files-through-a-directory>`, all files that are generated by a directory share the same cache storage with it.
-This means that fetching some information about a file might speed up fetching information about the directory which generated it.
+This means that fetching some information about a file might speed up fetching information about the directory which spawned it.
 Consider the following example:

 .. code-block:: python